 - Is not engaged in commercial service.

-Push-mode ITBs means those ITBs (Integrated Tug and Barges) that involve a rigid coupling system and, when not coupled to the barge, are incapable of conducting towing in any other configuration (such as astern or alongside) because, by themselves, they have very limited seakeeping capability.
+Push-mode ITBs means those ITBs (Integrated Tug and Barges) that involve a rigid coupling system and, when not coupled to the barge, are incapable of conducting towing in any other configuration (such as astern or alongside) because by themselves they have very limited seakeeping capability.
 The propelling unit moves as one with the barge unit.

 Qualified Member of the Engine Department (QMED) is a rating that permits the holder to serve in a non-licensed capacity in the engine room.
 The endorsement requires training and/or an examination.
+QMED is the engine equivalent of the AB.

 Qualified rating means various categories of able seaman, qualified member of the engine department (QMED), or tankerman endorsements issued on merchant mariner credentials.